rjudy1/Code-Golf/AdventOfCode2022/README.md

 13. recursive comparison of nested lists
 14. simulate falling sand
 15. optimizing iterations and structures
-16. djikstra preliminary filter and memoize, then two actors
+16. djikstra preliminary filter to map, dfs with memoization of sequences, then find best combos in cache
 17. straight simulate tetris placement until repetition, then finish after repeats
 18. compute surface area given points and then only exposed SA by taking border and inside SA of that
-19.
+19. circular list of numbers shifting